freepress/internet2016/_posts/blog/2016-01-22-truth-testing-ted-cruz-net-neutrality-lunacy.md

 *Actually, Title II isn’t some relic of the Depression Era.
 Congress updated Title II’s definitions in the Telecommunications Act of 1996, paving the way for the explosive growth of the Internet we know today.
 Title II status doesn’t apply to “the Internet” — it applies to the cable and phone company networks that connect us to each other.
 The type of common-carrier classification in this law is commonplace across the U.S. economy, but especially in modern communications networks.
 Before the FCC’s 2015 decision, Title II applied to wireless voice services offered by flourishing cellphone carriers and to more than 1,000 small rural carriers offering residential broadband DSL and fiber access.*

-*Title II has always applied to business-grade broadband services too, with AT&T defending the “unqualified regulatory success” of a light-touch Title II approach in that multi-billion dollar industry.
+*Title II has always applied to business-grade broadband services too, with AT&T defending the [“unqualified regulatory success”](http://arstechnica.com/business/2014/12/worst-case-scenario-why-the-cable-lobby-is-scared-of-becoming-a-utility/3/) of a light-touch Title II approach in that multibillion-dollar industry.
 Outside the tech sector, common-carriage principles apply in other competitive markets like airlines, private buses and parcel shipping.
 None of these businesses are utilities.
 Many are very profitable — some extremely so.*

 **Cruz: “The Internet from its beginning has been tax free and even better it’s been regulation free …”**